IBMDecisionOptimization/do-ws-ucp-demo-app/README.md

 ### Configuration files

+**Since 1.89 all workspaces specific files are under workspaces folder.**

-For each application (that can be used with workspace=XXX), there is a configuration file under config/XXX/config.json It looks like (this one if the default one when no workspace is given):
+For each application (that can be used with workspace=XXX), there is a configuration file under workspaces/XXX/config.json It looks like (this one if the default one when no workspace is given):
 ```
 {